“Asanas keep the body healthy and strong and in harmony with nature.”

 What to Do When You Arrive

 Arrive for your class or private 5-15 minutes before class time.
-This gives you a few moments to transition from outside, to be part of the community of the class, and to ensure that you do the early poses in the sequence that prepare you for the rest of the sequence.
+Classes start on time and the door is locked when class starts.
+Arriving at least 5 minutes ahead of time gives you a few moments to transition from outside, to be part of the community of the class, and to ensure that you do the early poses in the sequence that prepare you for the rest of the sequence.
 It is also a courtesy to your teacher and fellow practitioners.
-Please note that if there is a class immediately before your class, the door is locked until 15 minutes before your class start time.
-Please do not ring the bell.

 When you arrive for your first class or private, you’ll see Yoga 4 All Bodies is a home-based studio.
 There is plenty of free street parking.

 When you come in, leave your shoes, coat, phone, and mat bag on the coat and shoe racks near the front door.
 Silence your phone.
 This is time for you.